-If you have come for this procedure as an outpatient you will be able to go home straight away.
+A new stoma bag will be fitted and if you have come for this procedure as an outpatient you will be able to go home straight away.
 If you are an inpatient you will be sent back to the ward, no special after care will be required.